olpeh/olpeh.github.io/_posts/2019-12-11-we-have-gone-full-circe.md

 <hr />

-## 5 reasons why SSR is highly relevant in 2019
+## 4 Reasons Why SSR is Highly Relevant Today

-Here are my 4 reasons for using SSR in 2019.
+Here are my 4 reasons for using SSR today.

 ### 1. Performance